 I live in Portola Valley, CA and my office is in Palo Alto.
-Many clients, even Bay Area folks, choose to work by Skype over in-person appointments – it’s your choice!
-I travel to New York City several times a year to have in-person sessions with my east coast clients.
+Many clients, even Bay Area folks, choose to work by Zoom over in-person appointments – it’s your choice!

 What are your office hours?

-Tuesdays, Wednesdays and Thursdays from 9am – 3pm Pacific Standard Time.
-Limited evening appointments are available upon request and availability.
+Tuesdays, Wednesdays and Thursdays from 9:00am – 5:00pm Pacific Standard Time.

 Do you work with people by phone?

-Yes – we will use Skype.
-Skype has an easy screen sharing feature so I can show you visuals and demonstrate tools.
+Yes, we will use Zoom – it has an easy screen sharing feature so I can show you visuals and demonstrate tools.
 You will also be able to share your screen with me so I can answer any questions that you may have.
-You will need a free Skype account, have access to the internet and be comfortable on the computer.
+You will need to have access to the internet and be comfortable on the computer.